.▄▄▄ · ▄ ▄ ▪ • ▄ · ▄ ▄· ▄▄

 ~/Downloads that one time you downloaded an .exe from your work email that strangely did nothing but open the commandline for a second.

 To me, this list feels excessive...
 But don't get it twisted, at least there is a known and defined place for executables.
-Until very recently, configuration files were an absolute shit-show.
+Until very recently, configuration files were in a similar place.
 Everyone who made a program that would have user specific configs would put them wherever they could.
-You want to put all your user specific data, configs, and state in a place specific to the user? $HOME
+You want to put all your user specific data, configs, and state in a place specific to the user? $HOME is good enough.
+Then your $HOME directory looked like an ADHD teen's bedroom and you had to just let it fester over time.
+So what do we do?

-, and some files are hidden by default is because without it, finding the random file in your home directory gets hard.
+I know that sounds stupid, because it is.
+But the reason flags like -a exist on ls, and some files are hidden by default in your file manager is because without it, finding the random file in your home directory is annoying.
 Until the X11 Desktop Group proposed a standard on base directories in 2003 there was not a place other than random dotfiles in your home directory.
 It's one of the main reasons that we call our user configuration files dotfiles in the first place.

 This standard means that we are able to move all our files to a directory where they belong, so long as the programs are written to respect the XDG standards (the number of which is growing pretty steadily)